Nursing your baby can be hard on your own. How can dads help breastfeeding moms and work together as a team? Find out

 Breastfeeding releases hormones to help mom relax and bond with the baby.
 During breastfeeding, allow her the time and space to do just that.
-Create a conducive environment by giving her what she needs—nursing pillow, a glass of water, her phone.
+Create a conducive environment by giving her what she needs—a nursing pillow, a glass of water, her phone.
 Tend to your older children so she can breastfeed uninterrupted.

 2. Bring baby to mom for nighttime feedings

 At four in the morning, mom will appreciate you bringing the baby to her so she can continue lying down.
 This gives her more opportunities to keep resting, especially when she’s going to be up for several minutes nursing the baby.

 3. Change diapers

-A dad once described his and his wife’s duties: “She handles the input, I handle the output.”
+A dad friend of mine once described his and his wife’s duties: “She handles the input, I handle the output.”

-With breastfeeding so time-consuming, dads can help moms reclaim her time by changing diapers.
+With breastfeeding so time-consuming, dads can help moms reclaim their time by changing diapers.
 During nighttime wake ups, tend to the crying baby and change his diaper before handing him to mom.

 Other awesome things you can do?
-Wash the dishes, because they will pile up (even with paper plates and take out dinners).
-Cook meals and slice fruits she can snack on while she nurses.
-Run daily household chores, especially strenuous ones like carrying a load of laundry that she may not feel up to doing.
+Wash the dishes when they pile up (even with paper plates and take out dinners).
+Prepare snacks she can eat while she nurses.
+Handle household chores, especially strenuous ones like carrying a load of laundry that she may not feel up to doing.

 4. Treat mom to something special

 Newborn days are all about survival mode, but enjoying something completely for pleasure and not because it’s a “must” is rewarding.
-A special treat breaks the rut she might find herself in, and will surely appreciate the extra effort you’ve done.
+A special treat breaks the rut she might find herself in, and she’ll surely appreciate the extra effort you’ve made.

 5. Remind mom about the benefits of breastfeeding

-Breastfeeding has a ton of benefits, from better immunity to a wider food palate.
-And mom’s best breastfeeding cheerleader is you reminding her of all the reasons she’s doing this in the first place.
+Breastfeeding has a ton of benefits for the baby, from better immunity to a wider food palate.
+And mom’s best cheerleader is you reminding her of all the reasons she’s doing this in the first place.

 6. Don’t push or pressure